hivesolutions/net-dummy/README.md

 ## Loading

-In order to load the module execute `insmod net_dummy.ko`.
+In order to load the module execute `insmod ./net_dummy.ko`.

 ## Issues